folbricht/desync/README.md

 Basic client to read casync blob index files (caibx) and reassemble a blob from chunks read from a chunk store (local or remove via SSH).

 #### Options
-- `-s <store>` Location of the chunk store, can be local directory or a URL like ssh://hostname/path/to/store
+- `-s <store>` Location of the chunk store, can be local directory or a URL like ssh://hostname/path/to/store.
+Multiple stores can be specified, they'll be queried for chunks in the same order.
 - `-c <store>` Location of a *local* chunk store to be used as cache.
 Needs to be writable.
 - `-n <int>` Number of concurrent download jobs and ssh sessions to the chunk store.